Can Filtered Water Help Reduce Chlorine-Induced Asthma? Benefits and Insights

 1. Choose the right water filter for chlorine removal

-Look for a water filter that specifically targets chlorine.
-Activated carbon filters and reverse osmosis systems are the best bets for effectively reducing chlorine levels in drinking and bathing water.
+Look for a water filter that specifically targets chlorine reduction.
+Activated carbon filters and reverse osmosis systems are strong options for drinking water, while shower or whole-house systems may be more relevant if hot-water steam triggers coughing or chest tightness.

 FAQs